gszypko/astrosphere/README.md

 # astrosphere.cpp
 #### an astrosphere problem generator for Athena++

+The goal of this project is to simulate the astrosphere of an arbitrary cool dwarf star, using parameters of that star that can be observed or inferred.
+As such, this problem generator allows the user to either input physical parameters of the stellar wind itself, or parameters of the host star that are then converted to wind parameters using different proposed models.

 These files were created as part of my undergraduate senior thesis in Physics at Dartmouth College.
 This project was advised by Prof. Hans-Reinhard Müller.

 ## Setting up Athena++